What Happens to Life Insurance with No Beneficiary?

 Add Contingent Beneficiaries

-Contingent beneficiaries act as a safety net.
-They receive the death benefit only if all primary beneficiaries are unavailable.
-Consider naming multiple contingent beneficiaries as well.
-This adds backup coverage to prevent your policy from defaulting to your estate.
+Contingent beneficiaries receive the death benefit only when all primary beneficiaries are unavailable.
+Name more than one to add another layer of protection against your policy defaulting to your estate.

 3. 3